DeyaCard/mr-robogers-neighborhood/README.md

 #### Describe: mrRobogers()

+Test: "It should return a string of user entered numbers beginning with 0."
+Code: mrRobogers(6);
+Expected Output: [0,1,2,3,4,5,6]

 Test: "It should replace all numbers that contain a 3 with "Won't you be my neighbor?"."
 Code: mrRobogers(324);
 Expected Output: ["Won't you be my neighbor?"]

-Test:
-Code:
-Expected Output:

-Test:
+Test: "It should replace all numbers that contain a 2 with "Boop!"."
-Code:
+Code: mrRobogers(92)
-Expected Output:
+Expected Output: ["Boop!"]

 Test: "It should replace all numbers that contain a 1 with "Beep!"."
-Code: beepBoop(124);
+Code: mrRobogers(124);
 Expected Output: ["Beep!"]

+Test: "It whould follow the hierarchy of substitutions."
+Code: mrRobogers(1,2,3)
+Expected Output: [3,2,1]